LowriWilliams/LowriWilliams.github.io/content/awards.md

         #   description: The [Safe AI (SAI) Lab](https://sai-lab.co.uk) is a research group dedicated to ensuring the ethical and secure development of Artificial Intelligence technologies.
 As a leader in the global movement towards responsible AI, we focus on both the theoretical foundations and practical applications of AI safety.
 Our interdisciplinary team collaborates with experts across various domains to advance the field and address critical challenges.
 At SAI Lab, our research spans diverse topics such as algorithmic transparency, robustness, fairness, and the prevention of AI misuse.

         - date_end: ''
+          date_start: '2025-08-21'
+          icon: walesstem
+          organization: Wales Stem Awards
+          title: Winner
+          description: TrustAI - winner of the STEM reearch project of the year at the Wales STEM Awards 2025.

+        - date_end: ''
+          date_start: '2024-10-13'
+          icon: cardiff
+          organization: Cardiff University
+          title: PhD Viva - Internal Examiner
+          description: Acted as an internal examiner for a PhD viva at Cardiff University.

+        - date_end: ''
           date_start: '2025-10-02'
           icon: cardiff
           organization: Cardiff University